GitVivianSo/Qi-Samples/Basic/JavaScript/NodeJs/readme.rst

 configuration file.

 Along with client ID and secret values, add the tenant name to the authority value so authentication occurs against the correct tenant.
-The URL for the Qi Service connection must also be changed to reflect the destination address of the requests.
+The URL for the Sds Service connection must also be changed to reflect the destination address of the requests.

 Finally, a valid namespace ID for the tenant must be given as well.
 To create a